El Camino Francés

 In the pictures below you can see orejas on the left and filloas on the right.

-In this other article you can learn about one very peculiar Carnival celebration.
-Well, 2 actually: 1 that happens in most towns and another one that happens in 1 place only.
+Well, 2 actually: one that happens in most towns and another one that happens in 1 place only.
 They involve either fish or a bird….

 Today’s Spanish words